 Combined Continuity and Insulation Testers Evershed & Vignoles also made combined units housed in the same casings as the Series 1, 2 and 3 housings.
 The Series 3 Mk111 tester incorporated an AC generator and a rectifier.

-This is a low voltage ohmmeter of similar construction to the "Wee" Megger for more information click here.
+This is a low voltage ohmmeter [in my collection] of similar construction to the "Wee" Megger for more information click here.

 This is a series 1 earth resistance tester for testing earth loop impedance, probably dating from the late 1960's

 This is a series 4 ohmmeter for testing earth loop impedance, for more information click here.